AJWest22/weather-app/weather-app/README.md

 3. When making the CSS there was an overflow bug in the Group One heading, "Forecast for the Next Five Days".
 There is still a slight overflow, however it was significantly reduced by removing the margin-left on mobile.

+4. I had a few accidents organising the JSON file, I mixed up the days so some were being called twice, and also mixed up the variable names.
+Hence why there are some variable changes as evidenced in the commits of this project.

 ### CSS Development

 CSS is used to style the site, due to the project being asked the value functionality over a ploished look, basic CSS has been used.
 The colours used are from this [palete](https://colorhunt.co/palette/5800ff0096ff00d7ff72ffff).
 I chose blue as a main theme, due to one of the colours being #0096FF, which I figured looked like a sky blue, without being too bright and overwhelming.